A638 Doncaster Road, Wakefield - Corridor Improvement Programme

 Will the Norton Street (blue on map) actually link into the riverside path?
 The map suggests not, which seems short sighted.

-Stuart Boothman asked almost 3 years ago
+Stuart Boothman asked over 3 years ago

 Apologies for any confusion, but clearly the blue line links are intended to provide a defined connection to the improved riverside path.
 The very small gap on the consultation plan shouldn't be taken as a lack of connection.
 The footpath already exists at this location and a formalised cycle route connection would be created at this point.